tenxlif/pricing/Design.md

    * `/plans` : The main resource used to POST new pricing plans.
 It accepts JSON representation of the `PricePlan` object and if all input is valid, it creates a new plan.
 This plan is returned as part of a HTTP 302 Redirect from the original POST request.
    * `/customers/{id}/plan`: You can query this resource to GET plan details for a customer.
 It returns a `PricePlan` object.
 This could be optionally extended to get older plans for a customer with a timestamp parameter.
 (Older plan search is yet to be implemented)
-   * `/plans\{id}`: To GET details of a specific price Plan.
+   * `/plans/{id}`: To GET details of a specific price Plan.
 Returns a `PricePlan` object if successful.
    * `country/{cid}/plans/{name}` : To GET or PUT details of a plan by country.
 The Content body is JSON representation of `PricePlan` object.
 Eg. `/country/US/plans/1S`.
-On applying the PUT method, the older plan is deactivated and new plan replaces it.
+On applying the PUT method, the older plan is overridden by the new plan.

 ## Representation:

-   1 PricePlan object is represented as a json as follows (both ways: when sending it as part of request Body or being part of response Body)
+   1 PricePlan object is represented as a json as follows (both ways: when sending it as part of request Body or being part of response Body)( id field is not used when submitting requests)
    ```
     {
     "id": "9f1ddff6-88fd-45fc-98f0-dc4efbc10673",